Games That Left Their Mark | The Charger Chapters

 Originally published in the 2016 SES Season Review Magazine.

 If you don’t know me personally, I am an Oxford native, a track athlete, a sports editor, and the biggest fan of Oxford Charger football.
 It all started when my oldest brother, Jonathan, joined the varsity football squad in his sophomore year in 2008.
 Prior to that, I really didn't know all that much about football, let alone watched it.

-In my nine years of watching the Chargers play, I’ve missed a total of four games from 2008-2016.
+In my ninth year of watching the Chargers play, I’ve missed a total of four games from 2008-2016.
 In games that I’ve witnessed, my record is 81-32.
 Of the 81 games I’ve watched the Chargers win, six of those really stuck out to me.
-Here is one of those wins that I will remember for a while.
+Here is the one of those wins that I will remember for a while.

-**This is the fourth of a six part series.
+**This is the first of a six part series.

 Follow Jared on Twitter @TheJaredRedding